What are the basic human needs—and where does sex fit into the picture whether or not we live with chronic illness?

 It’s so much more than that for me personally though.

 Growing up with Systemic Juvenile Idiopathic Arthritis and in an abusive home, I thought and was led to believe I would die long before I ever was able to date.
 If I did live longer, I was sure no one would find me attractive.
 That isn’t something that always goes away, especially for me and my anxiety disorder.
 Being intimate with my husband, with or without sex, has led me to come leaps and bounds away from that seven year old hiding behind a couch and crying in the dark over this existential identity struggle.

 It’s a reassurance that I’m worthy of love, and that means the world in regards to my health.

 The top two levels of the hierarchy are esteem (confidence, self-love, etc) and self-actualization (purpose, acceptance, etc).
-I will explore these needs on my CreakyJoints blog as time goes on.

 A young adult thriving while living with chronic illness, you can read about Kirsten’s struggles and enjoy her musings and wit at notstandingstillsdisease.com.